ILikeHotpott/ILikeHotpott/README.md

 # Hello there!

-I'm Yitong, a passionate software developer from China, currently studying in the University of Adelaide.
+I'm Yitong, a passionate full stack developer, currently studying Computer Science in the University of Adelaide.